microsoft/vscode-docs/docs/remote/containers.md

 ### Using a credential helper

 To streamline setup, your local `.gitconfig` file is automatically copied into the container.
-In addition, the Remote Development extension will automatically forward any git credential helper commands to your local operating system.
+In addition, the small server installed in the container will automatically forward any git credential helper commands to your local operating system.

 Therefore, if you use HTTPS to clone your repositories and have a [credential helper configured](https://help.github.com/en/articles/caching-your-github-password-in-git) in your local OS, no further setup is required.
 Credentials you've entered locally will be reused in the container and vice versa.